aami-12/Repair-shop/README.md

 # Repair Shop Management Website

-1. Replace current sticky note system
+1. Replacing current sticky note system
-2. Add a public facing page with basic contact info
+2. Added a public facing page with basic contact info
-3. Add an employee login to the notes app
+3. Added an employee login to the notes app
-4. Provide a welcome page after login
+4. Provides a welcome page after login
-5. Provide easy navigation
+5. Provides easy navigation
 6. Display current user and assigned role
-7. Provide a logout option
+7. Provides a logout option
 8. Require users to login at least once per week
 9. Provide a way to remove employee access asap if needed
 10. Notes are assigned to specific employees